What's Inside?

 Nearshoring involves outsourcing tasks to a nearby country, usually on the same continent.
 Your nearshore partner is a little bit closer to you, but it’s still outside your country.

 For example, if your company is in California, you can outsource your work to a nearshore company in Mexico.
-Mexico’s northern states are a top destination for companies who want to position their operations or link with suppliers who are closer to the U.S. and shift their production capacity away from China.
+Mexico’s northern states are a top destination for companies that want to position their operations or link with suppliers who are closer to the U.S. and shift their production capacity away from China.

 Most manufacturing, e-commerce, financial services, and software development companies nearshore their production, customer support centers, and software development tasks.